andycroll/andycroll.com/_posts/2023/2023-12-04-find-definitions-of-rails-methods-using-source_location.md

 Given it's a dynamic language, it's important that Ruby comes with several excellent debugging and introspection features out of the box.

 Finding the exact place a method or block of code is defined and being able to read the related source code is essential for effective debugging and code comprehension.
-In Ruby, the `source_location` method, provides a powerful tool for retrieving the file and line number where a particular method or block is defined.
+In Ruby, the `source_location` method, provides a powerful tool for retrieving the file and line number for where a particular method or block is defined.

 ## Explore Rails using…